It’s about to get real in 3-2-1-GO!

 So when WILL scores be visible?
-All scores will be on our website, on our global ranking page by, we expect, Tuesday the 16th.
+All scores will be on our website, on our global ranking page by, we expect, Tuesday the 30th by 5pm Pacific time.
 We will announce when they are ready via Facebook and Instagram.

 Of course awards will be issued at the end of your local event and your Host may choose to print your local the results AFTER the event and before we post the results on our global Leaderboard.
 That will be up to them.

 We’ll provide the link to the Leaderboard as soon as it’s available.

 Please do not bother the score keepers during the event.
 No hovering, looking over their shoulders or asking them how you stand so far.
 They have a tough job making sure all the scores are entered properly and they aren’t experts at explaining the ranking system, especially before the competition is complete and before all scores entered for every WOD.

 We know some Athletes like to see their scores in real time as the event progresses.
 Some may say “Well I would have tried harder had I known where my standing was after WOD 2…” To that we just say this – Do your very best every time.
 Leave nothing on the table.
 Give it your all no matter what.
 The outcome will not be different had you known your ranking along the way if you do.

 Please take another look at the WODs and the WOD Standards Video here

 COMMON QUESTIONS WITH ANSWERS

 We put together a comprehensive list of FAQs related to the WODs too.
 You can check it out here.
 Lots of good questions and answers there.
 Check it out!